-Sarah's Confusing Behaviour
+Sara's Confusing Behaviour

-"Queer families are an abomination... a threat to the natural order...
-Their blood will be on their own heads."
+"Queer families are an abomination...a threat to the natural order...Their blood will be on their own heads"

 I stare at my computer screen in disbelief.
 My eyes frantically scan the page in front of me, desperate to discover if I've mistakenly been re-directed to the site of some homophobic hate group.
 After what feels like an eternity, I sadly realize this is not what happened.
-In full colour, at the top left corner of my screen, a familiar face smirks back at me - the face of my preschool room partner, Sarah.
-She has posted on the wall of a social media site set up by a conservative religious organization that supports traditional images of what constitutes a family.
+In full colour, at the top left corner of my screen, a familiar face smirks back at me - the face of my preschool room partner, Sara.

 My mind's eye retreats to the past year of my professional life when I began my work as an early childhood educator.
-In particular, I am recalling the day I was first introduced to Sarah, a senior staff member in the preschool program where I was hired.
+In particular, I am recalling the day I was first introduced to Sara Kirk, a senior staff member in the preschool program where I was hired.

-My supervisor had assured me that Sarah would be delighted to work with someone as committed to issues of equity and inclusion as I was.
-I had just graduated from a program in early childhood education with a research interest in broadening approaches to multicultural curriculum.
-My focus included the full scope of human diversity that characterizes contemporary Canadian society.
+My supervisor had assured me that Sara would be delighted to work with someone as committed to issues of equity and inclusion as I was.
+I'd just graduated from a program in early childhood education with a research interest in broadening approaches to creating and reflecting diversity in curriculum.

-Sarah was from a Caribbean island and had a reputation for ensuring that racial, ethnic, cultural and linguistic diversity was an integral part of the centre's programs.
+Sara had a reputation for ensuring that racial, ethnic, cultural and linguistic diversity were an integral part of the centre's programs.
 She received an award of distinction for this reason.

 One of my first tasks as her room partner was to assist her with the planning of the organization's upcoming African cultural celebration, an annual event that recognizes and celebrates African culture.
-As a novice employee, I intended to learn from this woman who had several years of experience at this centre, demonstrated leadership skills and earned an assistant supervisor position shortly following her hiring.
+As a novice employee, I intended to learn from this woman who had several years of experience at this centre, demonstrated leadership skills and earned her an assistant supervisor position shortly following her hiring.

-Sarah stood directly in front of me.
-She was a thin woman, but with broad shoulders and thick arms.
-Her engaging smile and booming voice conveyed a depth of knowledge and insight.
-Truthfully, in spite of all my work and research in equity, I was a bit awed by her.
+Sara stood directly in front of me.
+Her engaging smile and booming voice conveyed warmth and confidence.
 I really did hope we might become more than just professional colleagues.
-But even then, there was something about Sarah that bothered me.
+But even then, there was something about Sara that bothered me.

 I remembered the words on my computer screen.
-My initial confusion shifted as memories of my work with Sarah over the past year flooded my consciousness.
-Slowly, I recalled events that might be representative of the blatantly ugly words posted on the social media site.
+My initial confusion shifted as memories of my work with Sara over the past year flooded my mind.
+Slowly, I recalled events that might be representative of the ugly words posted on the social media site.

 "Welcome to our preschool room!"
-Sarah sang out enthusiastically.
+Sara sang out enthusiastically.
 "As you can see, the children are busy creating art work for tomorrow's celebration.
 Feel free to jump right in!"
 She danced to the bookshelf to replace some of the current titles with children's books that prominently featured black characters.

-I had accepted Sarah's invitation to "jump right in" and opened the cloth bag I carried, clapped my hands in delight and cried out, "I've got some books for you!"
+I had accepted Sara's invitation to "jump right in" and opened the cloth bag I carried, clapped my hands in delight and cried out, "I've got some books for you!"
 I pulled out two titles that were personal favourites: Asha's Mums and My Princess Boy.
-Each, I believed, would support Sarah's commitment to racial diversity while simultaneously infusing gender and sexuality into the curriculum.
-I handed the books to Sarah, anticipating immediate confirmation of her approval.
+Each, I believed, would support Sara's commitment to racial diversity while simultaneously infusing gender and family diversity into the curriculum.
+I handed the books to Sara, anticipating her approval.